AN/FPS-35: Montauk tower

 All of the FPS-35 radars have been dismantled except for the one at Camp Hero State Park on the eastern tip of Long Island in Montauk, New York.
 It was the last to operate, shutting down in January 1981, and the radar tower is the only one still with an antenna on the roof.
 The tower also contains some of the radar set equipment and cabinets.
 The antenna was repaired with parts from the Sault Ste.
 Marie station after it closed in October 1979.
 The Montauk antenna is very corroded and can not be rotated.

 The structure was listed on the National Register of Historic Places in 2002.
 Fishermen on the Atlantic Ocean and Block Island Sound lobbied to save it since the massive radar tower was a better daytime landmark than the Montauk Point Lighthouse.

 The 150 ft tower dominates the environs able to be seen from as far away as Charlestown, Rhode Island, 22 mi to the east and Orient Point, New York 20 mi to the west.

-The Montauk radar has worked its way into an conspiracy theory that it was used in time travel experiments called the Montauk Project.
+The Montauk radar has worked its way into a conspiracy theory that it was used in time travel experiments called the Montauk Project.